How do glucosamine and chondroitin in dog joint supplements work?

 Can glucosamine and chondroitin be used in cats?

 Supplements containing glucosamine and chondroitin are often used in cats and appear to work very well in support of joint health.
 Drs.
-Foster and Smith produces several joint supplements specifically for cats and small dogs, including our favorites Joint Care Premium Plus® and Joint Care 2 with MSM.
+Foster and Smith produces several joint supplements specifically for cats and small dogs, including our favorite Joint Care Premium Plus®.

 How are dog joint products different from human joint supplements?

 Pharmaceutical grade glucosamine and chondroitin are used for human joint supplements and are found in some supplements for dogs, including all of those with a Drs.
 Foster & Smith label.
 Joint supplements for dogs contain ascorbic acid to help in the uptake of the ingredients by the body.
 In addition, canine joint products are dosed in the correct size for dogs and are often flavored to make them more palatable to pets.

 Perna canaliculus, or green-lipped mussel, is an edible shellfish found off the shores of New Zealand.
 The soft tissue is separated from the shell, washed several times, frozen, and freeze-dried.
 It is then processed into a fine powder and added to joint supplement products.
 It contains glucosamine, glycosaminoglycans (which are also building blocks of cartilage), and a type of omega-3 fatty acid.
 Supplements for dogs that contain perna include Joint Guard® Chewy Treats and Glyco-Flex products.